Ori5000/ori5000.github.io/README.md

 # Esoterica Avenue
-This repo contains all of the guides originally posted on [our discord server](https://discord.gg/enMG8bXUbn)
+This repo contains all of the guides originally posted on [our discord server](https://discord.gg/enMG8bXUbn), we will be more then glad if you'll join the server, it means a lot for us :)